saferwall/saferwall/docs/BUILDING.md

     Then run `make minikube-start`.
 6. Building the containers:
     - Before running any of the builds below, if you are not using the _none_ driver, __make sure to eval__ the minikube environment variables into your shell using the command by running: `eval $(minikube docker-env)`.
     - Those are __optional__, run them only if you wish to not to use the public containers.
         - Build the frontend: `make ui-build`.
         - Build the consumers: `make consumer-build`.
         - Build the backend `make backend-build`.
     - Build the __multiav__:
         - Some AVs are not free and requires a license, you need to supply the licenses keys to be able to build the images.
 See [Building AV Images](#Building-AV-Images) on how to configure them.
+        - By default, saferwall will use only the free ones.
 7. Install Helm: `make helm-install`.
 8. Add the required Helm Charts repositories: `make helm-add-repos`.
 9. Fetch Helm dependecies: `make helm-update-dependency`.